i-ampraveen/bmi_app/README.md

-Note: Application is still in development phase.
+Note: Application is moved to Beta phase.
 Kindly watch this space for more info.

 # BMI App